krolique/project_euler/docs/divisibility-rules.rst

 Divisibility Rules
 ------------------
-Easily test if one number can be evenly divided by another

 The following table summarizes divisibility rules for numbers.
-Some of these rules can be recurse such that if you apply the first operation and you're still left with the same number you can apply the rule again.
-Example: number 1629 would be 1 + 6 + 2 + 9 = 18, apply again 1 + 8 = 9.
+Some of these rules can be recursive such that if you apply suggested operation and you're still left with the ambiguous number you can apply the rule again.

 +------------------------+--------------------------------------------+